moon1139/ParenthesesFormatter/README.md

 ## Build executable file
 - We need to install go first https://go.dev/doc/install
 - Change to directory \ParenthesesFormatter
 - run `go build ./...` to build whole project.
-This will create/renew our [ParenthesesFormatter.exe](ParenthesesFormatter.exe)
+This will create/renew our [ParenthesesFormatter.exe](ParenthesesFormatter.exe) or other executables.

 ## Run tests via VScode
 - After we've installed GO and VScode